nzakas/understandinges6/manuscript/01-The-Basics.md

 # The Basics

-**Note:** This chapter is a work-in-progress.
-All of the information it contains is accurate, however, there are pieces of content missing.
-Wherever possible, a "TODO" has been left indicating where more content will be added.

 ECMAScript 6 makes a large number of changes on top of ECMAScript 5.
 Some of the changes are larger, such as adding new types or syntax, while others are quite small, providing incremental improvements on top of the language.
 This chapter covers those incremental improvements that likely won't gain a lot of attention but provide some important functionality that may make certain types of problems easier to solve.

 ## Better Unicode Support